softwareguru/airflowsummit-website/content/speakers/shrividya-hegde/_index.md

  - 2026
 ---

-Shri is an AI Data Engineer with 10+ years in automation as an SDET, bringing a quality-first mindset to data and AI systems.
-She specializes in Apache Airflow–based pipelines focused on reliability, scalability, and orchestration.
-An Airflow Champion and Women in Data Chapter Lead, she writes on Medium and Substack about data engineering and GenAI — helping teams move GenAI from experimentation to production through observability, orchestration, and rigorous testing.
+Shri is an AI Data Engineer with over a decade of experience in automation , bringing a strong quality-first mindset to modern data and AI systems.
+An Apache Airflow Champion and Chapter Lead for Women in Data, Shri is a technical writer on Medium and Substack, and an editor for multiple tech publications on Medium.
+Her work centers on helping teams move GenAI initiatives from experimentation to production by emphasizing observability, robust orchestration, and rigorous testing practices.